sharriet/roles-in-tech/index.md

 The MVP will aim to:

 + Raise awareness of the importance of ‘soft skills’ in relation to tech roles
-+ Provide a safe, accessible and engaging mechanism for students to engage with industry and learn about different tech roles
++ Provide a safe and accessible mechanism for students to engage with industry and learn about different tech roles
 + Help widen participation in computer science at university

 ### Case study